-It is undeniable; stress is a part of everyday life.
-Trying to balance work and family and still finding time to do things you enjoy can be challenging.
-This culminates into the perfect storm when excessive daily stress collides with societal pressures to always be better, wealthier and more successful.
-Behaviors used to cope with stress like overeating, drinking alcohol, smoking, working too much, procrastinating, and sleeping too much or not enough can be detrimental to your heart health and cardiovascular system.
+It’s undeniable; stress is a part of everyday life.
+Trying to balance work and family and still finding time to do things you enjoy can feel impossible.
+These overwhelming feelings create the perfect storm where excessive daily stress collides with societal pressures to always be better, wealthier and more successful.
+With February recognized as National Heart Month, it’s a great time to focus on how managing stress can protect your heart.

-The effects of stress become apparent in many ways.
-You may start to experience headaches, backaches, stomachaches and tight muscles.
-In addition, energy levels decline and sleep patterns are affected.
-Many times, you may experience feelings such as anxiety, anger, depression, irritability, impatience and forgetfulness.
-These, too, can have an impact on your heart health.
-It is always important to talk to a doctor to be sure that these symptoms aren’t related to medical conditions or medications.
-If all other symptom causes are ruled out, you should focus your efforts on learning how to better manage daily stress for your heart health and overall well-being.
+With prolonged or recurring stress reactions, you may experience chronic headaches, stomachaches, tight muscles, declining energy levels, or changes in your sleep patterns.
+You may feel anxiety, anger, depression, irritability, impatience and forgetfulness.
+Talk to your doctor to be sure that these symptoms aren’t related to medical conditions or medications.
+If all other symptom causes are ruled out, you should focus your efforts on learning how to better manage daily stressors to improve your heart health and overall well-being.

 1. Talk, Talk, Talk!